abds059/Final-Exam-Short-Notes---Fifth-Semester/Final Exam IAI/Readme/Lec 20.md

 ### Definition and Role

-- Contains facts, rules and heuritics
+- Contains facts, rules and heuristics
 - Contains both declarative as well as procedural knowledge

 ### Types Of Knowledge Stored